Bild

-• Support in the preparation of your stay abroad
+• Support in preparing for your stay abroad

 • Exemption from tuition fees at the partner university